mike-north/typescript-courses/packages/website/content/blog/intermediate-v2/10-covariance-contravariance/index.md

   }
 }
 /// ---cut---
-interface Consumer<in T> {
+interface Packager<in T> {
-  consume: (item: T) => void;
+  package: (item: T) => void;
   produce: () => T;
 }

-let snackConsumer!: Consumer<Snack>
+let snackPackager!: Packager<Snack>
-let cookieConsumer: Consumer<Cookie> = snackConsumer
+let cookiePackager: Packager<Cookie> = snackPackager
 ```

-The error is surfaced at `Consumer<T>`'s declaration site, and is articulated in terms of violating a variance constraint, not the resultant type-checking error that arises from the call site which _requires covariance in order to compile_.
+The error is surfaced at `Packager<T>`'s declaration site, and is articulated in terms of violating a variance constraint, not the resultant type-checking error that arises from the call site which _requires covariance in order to compile_.